Abhay478/DC_Assgn/Assignment_1/pdf/report.md

 # Files

+- `src/`
   - `structs.cpp`: Main file.
 Contains the implementation of both algorithms.
 Due to inheritance and templates, it was much cleaner to write both in one file.
   - `VC-cs21btech11001.cpp`: Contains the `main` function for the VC algorithm.
   - `SK-cs21btech11001.cpp`: Contains the `main` function for the SK algorithm.
 - `inp-params.txt`: Input file.
 - `plot.py`: Python script to plot the graph.
-- `report.md`, `Assgn1-Report-cs21btech11001.pdf`: Report files.
 - `run.sh`: Script to compile and run the programs.
-- Various output and log files.
+- `pdf/`
+  - `report.md`: This file.
+  - `Assgn1-Report-cs21btech11001.pdf`: Report file.
+- `out/`; Created by running `run.sh`
+  - Binaries
+  - Log files: All times in microseconds.

 # Program Flow